 With this in mind, it is essential you take a good, hard look at the features of your article.
 Is it easy to read and broken up with quotes and bullet points?
 Is it mostly text and could use a couple more videos and images?
 Is the overall content actually aimed at getting readers to check out your store?

-Even before you start writing, you need to have a strong sense of what you want your content to achieve, so let’s go back to our fictional jewellery store and see what we can do to drive people to your products.
+Even before you start writing, you need to have a strong sense of what you want your content to achieve, so let’s go back to our fictional jewelry store and see what we can do to drive people to your products.

 Let’s say to have a new range of pendants you wish to promote, available in a range of metals and precious gemstones.
 What content could you craft to offer people both helpful, insightful information and at the same time convince them to buy?

-A gemstone guide or jewellery shopping guide could be an extremely useful piece of content for your customers, which – you guessed it – is optimized to drive readers to YOUR lovely range of pendants.
+A gemstone guide or jewelry shopping guide could be an extremely useful piece of content for your customers, which – you guessed it – is optimized to drive readers to YOUR lovely range of pendants.

 It sounds simple, but the trick really is in the writing, being helpful yet subtle enough to not appear promotional.
 Since you’ve just provided your readers with some useful info, you appear more helpful and trustworthy, increasing the chances that those readers will shop with you.